sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 5: Processes 101

+Processes are the programs that are running on your machine.
+They are managed by the kernel, where each process will have an ID associated with it, also known as its PID.
+PIDs are assigned by the order in which a process starts.

+`ps` can be used to view processes running as our user session. `ps aux` includes processes run by other users and system processes.

+`ps` gives you a one-time view of processes.
+In contrast, `top` can be used to see real-time statistics about the processes running on your system.

+TODO

 <details>

 <summary>If we were to launch a process where the previous ID was "300", what would the ID of this new process be?</summary>

 301

+IDs are assigned by the order in which a process starts.
+If the previous ID was 300, then the next ID assigned will be 300 + 1 = 301.

 </details>